 Most soccer equipment (balls, shinguards, cleats) can be purchased at any local sporting goods store.
 Be sure to get soccer cleats as baseball cleats are not acceptable.

 The AYSO Store is an official supplier to AYSO Regions, players, coaches, and referees.
 Part of the proceeds go back into AYSO for our programs.

 YSP carries a large selection of products for the soccer volunteer.

 Links to various Redwood City AYSO teams that have their own web pages.

 The 2001/2003 MLS National Champion San Jose Earthquakes support local soccer programs.
 Check out their web site for tips from players, games and puzzles, and a calendar highlighting where you can meet and talk to Earthquakes players.

 In addition, visitors to the site can find the latest Earthquakes news and can purchase tickets for home games.

 AYSO is the biggest user of Redwood City's playing fields.
-We are fortunate that Redwood City, unlike other peninsula cities, does not charge a usage fee for the fields.
-Redwood City is also in the midst of major upgrades to the playing fields.
+We are fortunate that Redwood City charges us a minimal usage fee.
 For more information, please visit the Parks, Recreation, and Community Services site.